nim-lang/Nim/doc/manual_experimental.rst

 one may want to use Nim libraries using these features without using them oneself.

-**Note**: Unless otherwise indicated, these features are not to be removed, but refined and overhauled.
+.. note:: Unless otherwise indicated, these features are not to be removed, but refined and overhauled.

 Void type